NEWS FOR WELLWISHERS

 The Audited Accounts for the year ending 30 June 2017 are available here.

 The Honorary Manager's Report for 2018 will available after July

-Our program of construction for 2018 is now underway We will initially provide a water supply to 40 villages (over 7000 villagers), most of which are in quite difficult terrain in the north central part of Tigray in northern Ethiopia.
+Our program of construction for 2019 is now underway We will provide permanent water supplies to 40 villages in Tigray, almost 7000 people.

 alive.
 Current community and regional government practices in soil and water conservation and environmental restoration have produced an amazing greening of the countryside.
 Our support for clean and reliable domestic water supply is a key piece of the survival jigsaw being pieced together.